Some collapsing operations for 2-dimensional precubical sets: Examples

 \begin{ex}\rm Consider the precubical set in figure \ref{ordholes}.
 We use the following sequence of $2$-dimensional reductions to deform this precubical set into the $1$-dimensional precubical subset in figure \ref{ordholes1}: We proceed linewise from the top left square to the square on the left of the lower hole using Theorem \ref{elimination1} with $b=1$ to eliminate all squares except for the one on the right of the upper hole where we use Theorem \ref{elimination2} with $a=2$ and $b=0$ and the one below the upper hole where we use Theorem \ref{elimination2} with $a=1$ and $b=1$.
 We then eliminate the remaining squares using Theorem \ref{elimination1} with $b=0$ proceeding linewise upwards from the bottom right square to the square to the right of the lower hole.
 We simplify the model further to the precubical set in figure \ref{ordholes2} by means of a sequence of $1$-dimensional reductions using Theorem \ref{elimination3} with $b=0$.
 Using Theorem \ref{elimination3} with $b=1$ we finally obtain the model in figure \ref{ordholes3}. \end{ex}

 \begin{ex}\rm We deform the \emph{Swiss flag} in figure \ref{swiss} into the $1$-dimensional precubical subset in figure \ref{swiss1} successively as follows: We proceed linewise from the top left square to the bottom right square using Theorem \ref{elimination1} with $b=1$ to eliminate all squares except for the three squares on the right of the upper and middle holes where we use Theorem \ref{elimination2} with $a=2$ and $b=0$ and the three squares below the left and the middle holes where we use Theorem \ref{elimination2} with $a=1$ and $b=1$.
 Using Theorem \ref{elimination3} several times with $b=0$ we obtain the $1$-dimensional precubical set in figure \ref{swiss2}.
-We finally obtain the model in figure \ref{swissred4} using Theorem \ref{elimination3} twice with $b=1$. \end{ex}
+We finally obtain the model in figure \ref{swissred4} using Theorem \ref{elimination3} twice with $b=1$.
+The reader might be interested to compare this model to the one obtained in \cite{GaucherGoubault} using a sequence of S- and T-homotopy equivalences. \end{ex}